stac-utils/pystac/docs/api.rst

 =============

-This API reference is auto-generated for the Python docstrings, and organized by the section of the `STAC Spec <https://github.com/radiantearth/stac-spec/tree/v1.0.0-beta.2>`_ they relate to, if related to a specific spec item.
+This API reference is auto-generated for the Python docstrings, and organized by the section of the :stac-spec:`STAC Spec <>` they relate to, if related to a specific spec item.

 pystac
 ------